Onboarding Emails: Examples, Sequences, and Templates

 Onboarding email FAQ

-What is an onboarding email?
-An automated message sent to a new user after signup to guide them toward getting value from a product, such as verifying their account, completing setup, or reaching a first key action.
-It’s usually part of a sequence, not a single send.
+An onboarding email is an automated message sent to a new user after signup to guide them toward getting value from a product, verifying their account, completing setup, or reaching a first key action.
+It’s typically part of a sequence, not a single send.